On This Date…

 It’s nearly impossible in the realities of the world we live in, to see those things as illusions.
 They are the driving forces that allow us to tolerate an inhumane society and our human limitations.
 They motivate us and give us hope, whether it’s of earthly or spiritual rewards.
 And we crave that.
 We pray, muddle, and force our way through, but we don’t generally experience it as that because for the most part, we’re given no alternatives, birth to death.
 Even those of us aware of other possibilities still find ourselves trapped in a world almost completely colonized.
 And no, I don’t mean only events since 1492.
 That mindset began long before and has always led to alienation, wars, and despair.

-Don’t misunderstand me: there are belief systems and psychologies that name these things and can help one modify behaviors and to a limited extend, even outcomes.
-But we’re like addicts whereby even truths are worked into our inner beliefs and ultimately, denial.
+Don’t misunderstand me: there are belief systems and psychologies that name these things and can help one modify behaviors and to a limited extent, even outcomes.
+But we’re like addicts, whereby even truths are worked into our inner beliefs and ultimately, denial.

 So is there a way out of the bottle before death?
 I honestly don’t know.
 My own inner drives impel me towards a form of hope, and I’ll continue to meditate and repeat my mantra, and perform the rituals of my mother’s people in between worry, confusion, fear, and rage.
 I‘ll continue because I live, and without meaning, as Frankl understood, we are rudderless yet compulsive souls, lost to our fears.
 And we must consciously choose what our lives are to mean or lose the heart and soul of our humanity.